Sling Aircraft

+Description

 The enterprise is a proprietary company under South African law.

 The company has three shareholders: Mike Blyth, Director; James Pitman, Co-Ceo; Andrew Pitman, Co-CEO.

 Sling Aircraft utilizes numerical control manufacturing and computer-aided design in its aircraft design and production processes.

 The company produces the two-seat Sling 2, which was first flown in 2008 and the four-seat Sling 4, introduced in 2011, which although is still fully supported by the factory, is now in limited production, and Sling TSi which was first released in 2018, and has since replaced the Sling 4.
 Their latest model is the high-wing called the Sling HW that made its first flight in 2020.

 In July 2013, a Sling 4 was flown by Mike Blyth and his son from South Africa to AirVenture in Oshkosh, Wisconsin, United States.
 The flight included a 14-hour over-water leg using the modified Sling 4's 20 hours of fuel endurance.

 In July 2022, three Sling High Wings (one tail dragger, two with tricycle gear) were flown from South Africa to AirVenture in Oshkosh, Wisconsin, United States.